GNtem2/Metaanalysis/README.md

 ## Diagnostic test
 The sensitivity of a diagnostic test is the true positive rate and the specificity is the true negative rate.

+AUC
 The area under the receiver operating characteristics (ROC) curve or AUC is a measure of the accuracy of the test.An AUC of 0.5 is classified as no better than by chance; 0.8 to 0.89 provides good (excellent) discrimination, and 0.9 to 1.0 provides outstanding discrimination.51 The standard approach adopted in interpreting AUC may not hold true in the presence of heterogeneity.

 Likelihood ratio
 Positive likelihood ratio (PLR) is the ratio of sensitivity to false positive rate (FPR); the negative (NLR) likelihood ratio is the ratio of 1-sensitivity to specificity.
 A PLR indicates the likelihood that a positive spot sign (test) would be expected in a patient with ICH (target disorder) compared with the likelihood that the same result would be expected in a patient without ICH.
 Using the recommendation by Jaeschke et al, a high PLR (>5) and low NLR (<0.2) indicate that the test results would make moderate changes in the likelihood of hematoma growth from baseline risk.
 PLRs of >10 and NLRs of <0.1 would confer very large changes from baseline risk.

-There are several approaches to evaluation of diagnostic studies.
-The current approach is the bivariate method of Reitmas.
+Heterogeneity
 It is important to look at the inconsistency I2 index.
 This is the sum of the squared deviations from the overall effect and weighted by the study size.
 Value <25% is classified as low and greater than 75% as high heterogeneity, It is recommended that meta-regression be used in the presence of high heterogeneity.
-There are several plots for exploring this issue. see below.
+There are several plots (funnel, baujat, GOSH) for exploring this issue. see below.

+Quality
 All studies require evaluation of the quality of the individual studies.
 This can be done with the QUADAS2 tool, available at https://annals.org/aim/fullarticle/474994/quadas-2-revised-tool-quality-assessment-diagnostic-accuracy-studies.